 Style of laws; bills.
 SECTION 17.
-[Original form] The style of the laws of the state shall be "The people of the state of Wisconsin, represented in senate and assembly, do enact as follows:" and no law shall be enacted except by bill.
+[Original form] The style of the laws of the state shall be "The people of the state as follows:" and no law shall be enacted except by bill.

 Title of private bills.
 SECTION 18.
 No private or local bill which may be passed by the legislature shall embrace more than one subject, and that shall be expressed in the title.